 Review the various sections of the TS, as listed in the Evaluation Criteria section.

-Watch the Knowledge Management session regarding the history of the T located in Nuclepedia.
-Review the content of the TRM at your assigned plant or any other similar document referenced by the to determine the types of requirements contained in the document.
+Watch the Knowledge Management session regarding the history of the TRM located in Nuclepedia.
+Review the content of the TRM at your assigned plant or any other similar document referenced by the TS to determine the types of requirements contained in the document.
 (Note: some licensees do not have a TRM).

 On the NRC External Web, locate the NRC Inspection Manual Part 9900, Technical Guidance, STS Chapters.
 Review the chapters that were designated by your supervisor.

-Meet with your supervisor or a qualified inspector to discuss any questions you may have activity.
+Meet with your supervisor or a qualified inspector to discuss any questions you may have after completing this activity.
 Discuss the answers to the questions listed under the Evaluation Criteria section of this study guide with your supervisor.

 DOCUMENTATION: Operations Technical Proficiency-Level Qualification Signature Card Item ISA-OPS-2 (also ISA-OLE-9)